-- 3.1 At Godinton Primary School we recognise the huge contribution that parents and carers make to their children's learning and we work hard to develop and sustain positive links with parents.
-We actively encourage parents to become involved in the life of the school, and operate an open door policy in which we encourage parents to speak to their child's teacher to share any celebrations, concerns or worries.
-Reception support staff are available each morning as the children come into school and teachers are available at the end of school the school day.
-Home contact books provide a daily means of communication with parents and an opportunity to celebrate children's achievements.
-Comments from parents are noted and assist staff in their observations about the children. - 3.2 Parents are encouraged to meet with teachers both before their children start school and during the academic year.
+3.1 At Godinton Primary School, we recognise the huge contribution that parents and carers make to their children's learning and we work hard to develop and sustain positive links with parents.
+We actively encourage parents to become involved in the life of the school, and operate an open door policy which provides opportunities for parents to speak to their child's teacher regularly in order to share any celebrations, concerns or worries.
+Reception staff are available each morning as the children come into school and teachers are available at the end of the school day.

+3.2 Parents are encouraged to meet with teachers both before their children start school and during the academic year.
 Prior to the children starting school, teachers and teaching assistants visit parents and children in their own homes.
 This provides staff with the opportunity to observe and interact with the children in a familiar environment.
-Alternative arrangements are made for parents who do not wish to have a home visit.
 Foundation Staff are easily accessible to parents after school throughout the year.
-The year group has an email account which parents may use to contact staff.
-Parent Consultation meetings are held to discuss a child's progress during the school year.
+The year group uses the online platform 'Tapestry' as the primary means of communication between staff and parents, in addition to a year group email account.
+Parents are supported in setting up a Tapestry account from the moment their child starts Godinton, and are kept informed of learning that takes place in class through regularly uploaded newsletters.
+We understand how valuable parent voice can be and invite parents to upload observations, pictures or videos onto Tapestry that relate to the child's learning at home.
+Parent Consultation meetings are held to discuss a child's progress during the school year, and written reports are sent home to inform parents of their child's attainment in relation to each area of learning.